iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Convex Proximal Point Method, Part I.md

 The convergence we showed here is sufficient but not necessary.
 The sequence $(\eta_t)_{t \ge 1}$ is the quadratic growth constant for the model function $\mathcal M_F$.
-In the spacial case of convexity, it coincided with the regularization parameters for PPM.

 ---
 ### **In connection between PPM and smooth gradient descent**